skubalj/build_html/README.md

     </body>
 </html>
 ```

+If you are trying to create a more complicated document, you may find it easier to create a
+template from outside of Rust and build it into the binary with the `include_str!()` macro.
+Then,
+you can generate the parts that need to be dynamically created with `build_html` and insert them
+with the `format!()` macro.

 ## Supported Features
 This library does not intend to support *all* tags and features from the HTML specification.